hsf-training/hsf-training-matplotlib/_episodes/05-Dimuonspectrum.md

 ## Exercise:

 Using the code above, zoom in and fix the above plot to help **visually** estimate the mass of the muon.
+Where is the value of the peak at?

-*Hint* Google search for the arguments of the `plt.hist` function
+*Hint:* Google search for the arguments of the `plt.hist` function

 > ## Solution
 >```python